 It's chocolate box stuff.

-We have a Post Office.
-A tiny pub, a chip shop and a Church.
-There's nothing else for miles.
-Unless we are counting cows and sheep here, in which case there are loads.
+We have a Post Office, a tiny pub, a chip shop and a church.
+There's nothing else for miles...
+Unless we are counting sheep and cows here, in which case there are loads.

 I have no idea how many people live in the village.
 I've only met a couple so far.
 Mainly the rude woman from the post office who won't actually talk to me because technically I'm an emmet and so I should go back to where I came from, instead of darkening her door in my attempts to buy chocolate or milk or stamps or whatever.